OpenImageDebugger/OpenImageDebugger/README.md

 ### Ubuntu 16.04

 Ubuntu 16.04 comes with qt4, which is not compatible with gdb-imagewatch.
 In order to compile it, you need to install qt5 and use its corresponding qmake during the compilation step.

+If you are using QtCreator, this can be done by going to Tools->Options->Build & Run->Kits and set Qt version to any Qt version >= 5.

 ### Build plugin and configure GDB

 To build this plugin, create a `build` folder, open a terminal window inside it and run:

     qmake ..
     make -j4